Lupino/grapy/docs/index.rst

         ]

-This may seem complicated at first, but defining the item allows you to use other handy components of Crawl that need to know how your item looks like.
+This may seem complicated at first, but defining the item allows you to use other handy components of Grapy that need to know how your item looks like.

 Our first Spider
 ================